 When injustice and oppression occur-and when other people go along with it or turn a blind eye to it-Christians cannot just do what's popular or follow what everyone else is doing.
 As God's children, we are called to do what's right and to stand up for justice, even when it's lonely, unpopular, or costly.
 When we partner with God to work for justice, people around us might not understand why we are doing what we are doing, but the Bible assures us that this is what God wants us to do.

 ASK: As Christ's hands and feet in the world, what are we supposed to do now?
 As we follow Jesus together, we also follow what Jesus did.

-- Jesus loved people in sacrificial ways. - Jesus used what he had to help others, instead of using it for his own advantage. - Jesus went out of his way to love people who felt overlooked, unloved, and left out.
+- Jesus loved people in sacrificial ways.
+What does this look like? - Jesus listened.
+How might we listen to both the dreams and the needs of someone else? - Jesus used what he had to help others, instead of using it for his own advantage.
+What could this look like for us? - Jesus went out of his way to love people who felt overlooked, unloved, and left out.
 He helps all of us realize that we belong to each other and that we are all a part of one family, the household of God.